cilium/cilium/Documentation/network/ebpf/intro.rst

   will identify candidate sockets for accelerating.
 These include all local node connections (endpoint to endpoint) and any connection to a Cilium proxy.
-  These identified connections will then have all messages handled by the socket send/recv hook and will be accelerated using sockmap fast redirects.
+  These identified connections will then have all messages handled by the socket send/recv hook.
 The fast redirect ensures all policies implemented in Cilium are valid for the associated socket/endpoint mapping and assuming they are sends the message directly to the peer socket.
-This is allowed because the sockmap send/recv hooks ensures the message will not need to be processed by any of the objects above.

 * **L7 Policy:** The L7 Policy object redirects proxy traffic to a Cilium userspace proxy instance.
 Cilium uses an Envoy instance as its userspace proxy.
 Envoy will